 6. Insulin resistance

 One issue that is often overlooked when it comes to a low libido is medication.
-Common pharmaceuticals like antidepressants, blood pressure medications, painkillers, and antihistamines can cause low sex drive and erectile dysfunction.
+Common medications like antidepressants, blood pressure medications, painkillers, and antihistamines can cause low sex drive and erectile dysfunction in some people.

-What to do: Talk with your doctor about any alternatives you may have.
-Also consider a functional medicine approach that focuses on getting healthy so your doctor can reduce and eliminate medications where possible.
+What to do: Talk with your doctor about potential alternatives to the medication you're taking.
+You could also consider a functional medicine approach, which focuses on becoming healthy overall, so your doctor can reduce and eliminate medications where possible.

 9. Leptin resistance